nkearse1/Adhokv6/README.md

 load real user records from the database and refreshes the page when a new role is selected.
 ### Neon User Switcher

 When developing locally, a `NeonUserSwitcher` is displayed in the bottom right.
 It stores the selected ID in `localStorage.adhok_active_user` and reloads the page so the app hydrates with that user session.
-If no runtime value exists the server falls back to the `NEXT_PUBLIC_SELECTED_USER_ID` environment variable **only in development**.
+If no runtime value exists the server falls back to the `NEXT_PUBLIC_SELECTED_USER_ID` environment variable.

 ### Preview Mock Mode